TABLE OF CONTENTS

 For personal use, cultivating and consuming tobacco is not federally regulated and is therefore legal in most states.

 But when growing and selling tobacco, things get a little more complicated.
 So, then is it legal to grow tobacco?
 According to federal law, all businesses who sell tobacco, or any of its by-products, must pay taxes on their sale.
-In addition to this, the business must have all proper licenses for their state.
+In addition to this, you will need to know how to get all the proper tobacco licenses for your state.

 Get Your Tobacco License